TechCloud-x/IFG-Net/README.md

 # IFG-Net
-our code weill be public soon
+Our code weill be public soon